sarietta/theoputer-blog/content/posts/alu-subtraction.md

 ## Introduction

-The [Theoputer ALU]({{<iref "alu.md" >}}) is fairly standard as far as Arithmetic Logic Units are concerned, at least in the simple 8bit comuter case, but our original discussion about it didn't handle perhaps the second-most important arithmetic operation: subtraction.

 The entirety of the original post about the [Theoputer ALU]({{<iref "alu.md" >}}) was dedicated to describing addition.
 But the curious reader may have wondered why subtraction is mentioned suspiciously